appins/flashcardPlusPlus/README.md

 ## Writing flashcards:

-  Currently there are normal questions and multiple choice questions
+  Currently there are normal questions, multiple choice questions, and true or false question

   * Normal Questions